mit-submit/submit-users-guide/source/running.rst

 Transferring Outputs
 ********************

-If your code produces an output you want to bring back to subMIT, you have the same two options as for the input files.
+If your code produces an output you want to bring back to SubMIT, you have the same two options as for the input files.
 You can either let the job copy it back, or transfer the output via XRootD.
 The same considerations apply here: for larger files and more control, use XRootD.

 via the submission script
 *************************

-Adding the following to your submission script will copy the outputs of your job back to subMIT automatically.
+Adding the following to your submission script will copy the outputs of your job back to SubMIT automatically.

 .. code-block:: sh